Ageism: Predjudice against the Elderly

 "I think one of the things that is usual about stereotypes and biases about ageing is that you do wake up one day and find yourself as part of the group that you have those stereotypes and biases about."

-Like to know more about
+Need to know more about

-the new Star Rating system?
+the Star Rating system?

-Avoid the mistakes, pitfalls and traps for new players ...
+Avoid the mistakes, pitfalls and traps for the inexperienced ...

-Senior Moves have detailed knowledge and experience in residential care placement and can make sure that you receive accurate and unbiased information.
+Senior Moves have detailed knowledge and experience about residential care placement and can make sure that you receive accurate and unbiased information.

 We have developed trusted working relationships with many accommodation providers and hospitals but are not affiliated or aligned with any aged care provider or financial organisation.